Sevsk, Bryansk Oblast

 Sevsk (Севск) is a town and the administrative center of Sevsky District in Bryansk Oblast, Russia, located on the Sev River (Dnieper's basin), 142 km from Bryansk, the administrative center of the oblast.
 Population:

 History

 Sevsk is one of the oldest cities in the Bryansk region.
 Along with Novgorod-Seversky, Putivlem and Rylsk, it was one of the cities of the historical Severshchina.

 Archaeological research indicates the early settlement of the territory of Sevsk.
 Sevsk is first mentioned under 1146 in two chronicles — Resurrection and Ipatievskaya.
 At that time, the city was part of the Chernihiv-Seversk land.
+In 1356, it passed to the Grand Duchy of Lithuania.